Beverley Knight: 2017–2024: BK25, Sylvia, The Fifth Chapter, Sister Act

 On 8 November 2019, Knight released a live album, BK25 which was recorded in May 2019 at the Royal Festival Hall in London with the Leo Green Orchestra.
 The albums celebrates Knight's 25 years of music.
 During 2020, Beverley was approached by Pink Flamingo Films to sing the theme tune to British Indie Christmas film "The Loss Adjuster".
 The song "A Christmas Wish" was released during November accompanied by several TV appearances from Beverley and a multi award winning video to the song, shot in the stunning but deserted Noel Coward Theatre, to remind us how Covid had shut down live performances.
 The song releases each year in the run up to Christmas.
 On 13 November 2020, Knight performed as part of BBC Children in Need 2020 singing Pink Floyd's "Wish You Were Here".
 Knight performed a concert with a small audience at the London Palladium in Summer 2021, which aimed test new measures limiting the spread of COVID-19 in theatres.
 From February 2022, Knight was part of the judging panel on ITV's Starstruck, a revived and reformatted version of Stars in Their Eyes.

 In October 2022, it was announced that Knight would be returning to the West End to star as Emmeline Pankhurst in a hip-hop inspired musical, Sylvia, based on the Suffragette movement and Sylvia Pankhurst's life.
 Knight appeared on a 13 January 2023 episode of The Graham Norton Show to promote the production.
 Sylvia ran from January to April 2023 at The Old Vic.

 In June 2023, Knight announced the release of a new studio album, titled The Fifth Chapter, scheduled for release in September 2023.
 The album's lead single, "Last One On My Mind", was released 9 June 2023.
 The album's second single, "Systematic Overload", was released on 17 August 2023.
 On 16 September 2023, Knight performed the single, among her previous hits, on stage at the Radio 2 in the Park, which was held at Victoria Park, Leicester.
 The Fifth Chapter was released to positive reviews on 29 September 2023, and charted at number 39 on the UK Albums Chart.
+To further promote the albun, Knight performed "I'm on Fire" on Strictly Come Dancing on 16 October 2023.

-In 2024 Knight starred in the UK West End stage version of Sister Act.
+In 2024 Knight starred in the UK West End stage version of Sister Act, to positive reviews by critics.
+A live cast recording was released on 23 December 2024.

+2025: Marie and Rosetta

 In 2025, Knight will be portraying Rosetta Tharpe in the stage production Marie & Rosetta at the Rose Theatre in Kingston upon Thames and the Minerva Theatre in Chichester.

+In October 2025, Knight announced a UK tour, Born To Perform, which will commence in June 2026, with support from Gabriella Cilmi.